barc/backbone.giraffe/src/docs/viewFlexibility.md

 # View Flexibility

-This advanced example demonstrates the flexibility of **Giraffe.View**.
+This advanced example demonstrates the flexibility of __Giraffe.View__.
 The design goal is to create a single view class that nests, manages memory, and moves around the DOM with ease.

 ## The Parent App

-**Giraffe.App** is a **Giraffe.View** that encapsulates an app.
+__Giraffe.App__ is a __Giraffe.View__ that encapsulates an app.
+This example has an app with a `ChildView` that has buttons to move around the DOM and create more child views.

 ```js
 var ParentApp = Giraffe.App.extend({